Planting and Care

 Recommended small plants:

-• Epiphytes (plants that grow on other plants)
+• Any type of epiphyte (plants that grow on other plants)